What COVID-19 Is Doing Around The World

 This article was written by Sharon Sidhu, Founder of Two Point Zero.
 Two Point Zero offers lessons, tips and practical actions that go beyond just financial literacy and knowledge.

-In addition to financial education, Sharon leverages her many years as a human resources practitioner and leadership trainer to help you change your behavior so you can experience long-term holistic financial wellness.
+In addition to financial education, Sharon leverages her many years as a human resources practitioner and leadership trainer to help you change your behaviour so you can experience long-term holistic financial wellness.